redhat-developer/gitops-operator/README.md

-# OpenShift Gitops Service Operator
+# OpenShift GitOps  Operator

-The Gitops Service Operator delivers and manages the backend which powers the OpenShift GitOps UI.
-The service would be available at a well-known UI location.
+An operator that gets you an ArgoCD for cluster configuration out-of-the-box on OpenShift along with the UI for visualizing environments.

 # Getting started